This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this Small Batch Hashbrown Casserole or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small batch hashbrown casserole or any One Dish Kitchen recipe, let me know!
+Rate the recipe and share your thoughts in the comments below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!